Quick Links

 Statutory Information

-The SEN information report is intended to tell you how the school's SEN policy is used.
-How help and support for pupils with SEND works at St Georges.
-It is your insiders guide to our school and SEN. The report should be written in a way that makes the information clear and meaningful for parents.
+The SEND information report is intended to tell you how the school's SEND policy is used and ow help and support for pupils with SEND works at St Georges.
+It is your guide to our school and SEND.
 It is reviewed annually and any queries or questions are warmly welcomed.

 The SEND Local Offer offers information in a single place.
 The Local Offer helps children, young people and their parents to understand what services and support they can expect from a range of local agencies - including their statutory entitlements.